Please view these information tabs to learn about Replacement Electric Clock Motor Movements.

 If going with a quartz replacement please know the project can go south.
 An error in drilling the dial out for example could render the dial useless.
 The clock dial is unobtainable so the project is ditched.
 Your left with a wood case with nothing to do.
 Sad story but it is what it is and you maybe best to just buy a new clock if it gets to that point.

-If you really like the clock and want it to function and stay high quality, a mechanical unit is best.
+For a functioning clock and stay high quality a mechanical unit is best.
 The mechanical unit would not require the drilling out of the clock dial.
 It will mount to the wood case and be a back wind instead of plugging into the wall.

 Electric Clock - Mechanical Substitutes

 All of the antique clock movements that are electric and have a wood clock case are obsolete.
-They are no longer available and not worth repairing if you could do it.
+They are no longer available and not worth repairing.
 Parts are not available, the movement is useless and the clock looks like its heading for the dump.
-Such as shame when you like the clock and it is part of your family history.
-There is something you can do in this situation.
+Such as shame when the clock is part of the family history.
+There is something that can be done in this situation.
 Putting a quality mechanical unit as a substitute in the clock case could save the clock and have it running again.
 It would be a wind up mechanical unit and it will run 8 days every time its fully wound up.
-The clock will be functioning again and still have highest quality.
+The clock will be functioning again and with a high quality movement.

 The 8 day wind up Hermle 130-678 or 130-627 can be easily mounted in most tambour style clock cases.
 These are good substitutes to replace an obsolete electric motorized clock movement.
 Having a back wind mechanical unit such as one of these, there are no concerns with drilling holes in the clock dial to wind it up.
 Now lets look at some mechanical substitutes for the obsolete electric clock movements.

 The Hermle 130-678 clock movement